-Fig. 5.109 Void Fraction in the overflow pipe for different ATHLET versions but same time points
+Fig. 5.123 Void Fraction in the overflow pipe for different ATHLET versions but same time points

-Fig. 5.110 Mass flow rate vent pipe for different ATHLET versions
+Fig. 5.124 Mass flow rate vent pipe for different ATHLET versions

 The issue of opening of the siphon was shown already in a sensitivity and uncertainty analysis performed during the EASY project for the SBO case as documented in /BUC 18/.
 In the investigations a bifurcation was observed for the drywell vessel pressure, which was credited by the opening of the siphon in some simulations.
 Unfortunately, no parameter was identified which led to this issue, although it was shown, that the evaporation in the overflow pipe was due to pressure fluctuations inside the siphon.
-Importantly, ATHLET 3.3 includes a new evaporation model for horizontal water levels in pipes, which has probably contributed to triggering the siphon opening, which is a somewhat stochastic event in previous simulations.
-For this reason, the results of ATHLET 3.3, while significantly worse than for ATHLET 3.2.1, are not a reason for concern.

-Fig. 5.111 shows the number of timesteps for ATHLET 3.3 simulations with omp and serial executables and different operating systems indicating identical results.
+Fig. 5.125 shows the number of timesteps for ATHLET 3.3 simulations with omp and serial executables and different operating systems indicating identical results.

-Fig. 5.111 Number of timesteps for the EASY4 simulation with ATHLET 3.3
+Fig. 5.125 Number of timesteps for the EASY4 simulation with ATHLET 3.3